 Guides

 Harold is a static site and blog generator based on Handlebars and Markdown.
-Let's see how it is built.
-Be sure to check Getting started section first.
+This guide explains how a Harold project is built.
+Be sure to check the Getting started section first.

 Workflow